 Taking out a reverse mortgage can help seniors who are concerned about their income in retirement.
 If you or a loved one is thinking about taking this route, make sure to do your proper research and speak to a professional about your specific financial situation.

 If, on the other hand, you’re thinking about selling your home to raise capital for retirement, Sundae can help.
-Contact us today to speak with one of our Customer Advisors and receive your free, no-obligation cash offer.
+Contact us today to speak with one of our Customer Advisors and list your home on the Sundae Marketplace.